elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     unused devices: <none>

-Since we are coming to the end of partitions let&#8217;s remove all the raid configurations and partitions to have a clean drive.
-To remove the raid configuration, let&#8217;s set all the drives as faulty:
+Since we are coming to the end of partitions let's remove all the raid configurations and partitions to have a clean drive.
+To remove the raid configuration, let's set all the drives as faulty:

     [root@rhel01 ~]# mdadm /dev/md0 -f /dev/sdb1 /dev/sdb2 /dev/sdb3
     mdadm: set /dev/sdb1 faulty in /dev/md0